Solar + Batteries: Technologies on the Bleeding Edge

 Part 3 of our Series on Solar + Batteries

-Most of the recent attention being paid to residential and commercial energy storage systems has centered around Lithium Ion battery (Li-Ion or LIB) technologies, such as the technology which is used in the Tesla PowerWall.
-To be precise, the term “Lithium Ion Battery” actually refers to a family of battery technologies which, while they share some basic features, actually include a wide variety of different chemistries and performance, safety and life cycle characteristics.
+Most of the recent attention being paid to residential and commercial energy storage systems has centered around Lithium-Ion battery (Li-Ion) technologies, such as the technology which is used in the Tesla’s PowerWall and PowerWall 2.
+To be precise, the term “Lithium-Ion Battery” actually refers to a family of battery technologies which, while they share some basic features, actually include a wide variety of different chemistries and performance, safety, and life cycle characteristics.

-For those who didn’t enjoy HS chemistry, we recommend you skip the next paragraph.
+For those who didn’t enjoy high-school chemistry, we recommend you skip the next section.

-As a group, Lithium Ion batteries have some significant advantages over most other contemporary battery technology which have made them virtually ubiquitous in our portable electronics (phones, tablets, laptops) and also, more recently, in electric vehicles.
-Most notable amongst those advantages is that compared to other technologies they tend to be have relatively high energy and power density (for definitions of these terms see part 1).
+As a group, Lithium-Ion batteries have some significant advantages over most other contemporary battery technology which have made them virtually ubiquitous in our portable electronics (phones, tablets, laptops) and also, more recently, in electric vehicles.
+Most notable amongst those advantages is that compared to other technologies they tend to have relatively high energy and power density (for definitions of these terms see part 1).

-On the other hand, LIB generally still tend to be more expensive than alternative technologies, may or may not have great cycle life (as anyone with a three year old cell phone that has trouble holding a charge can attest), and in some cases can be thermally unstable (see, for example, the early Boeing Dreamliner battery fires).
-In portable electronics and vehicular applications, minimizing weight and volume of the battery is often the most important design characteristic (after safety, of course) and so LIB batteries have become nearly ubiquitous in those applications.
+On the other hand, while Li-Ion’s generally still tend to be more expensive than alternative technologies, they may or may not have great cycle life (as anyone with a three-year-old cell phone that has trouble holding a charge can attest), and in some cases can be thermally unstable (see, for example, the early Boeing Dreamliner battery fires, or the Samsung Galaxy Note 7 recall).
+In portable electronics and vehicular applications, minimizing weight and volume of the battery is often the most important design characteristic (after safety, of course) and so Li-Ion batteries have become nearly ubiquitous in those applications.
 Even Toyota, who has long held onto the proven and relatively economical Nickel Metal Hydride (NiMH) batteries in their Prius vehicles, is rumored to be switching to Li-Ion for the 2016 model year.

 In these stationary markets, other battery technologies may well challenge Li-Ion’s dominance.
-A few examples of other (non LIB) battery technology that may make sense in stationary applications, and which are commercially available today include:
+A few examples of other (non-Li-Ion) battery technology that may make sense in stationary applications, and which are commercially available today include:

 Ambri and Eos Energy Storage

-The above manufacturers and many others are all working to find the perfect battery solution to a range of stationary energy storage applications that they think will provide a better value proposition that LIB.
+The above manufacturers and many others are all working to find the perfect battery solution for a range of stationary energy storage applications that they think will provide a better value proposition than Li-Ion.
 In the meantime, Tesla’s Elon Musk, among many others, is betting on economies of scale driven by the ballooning demand for advanced LIB in the EV industry to help drive down the cost of Li-Ion batteries so they can prove to be the most economical, even in applications where weight and volume are not paramount.